-Since no findings have been confirmed that would invalidate the current technical standards, the Road Bureau of the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) has proposed the following directions to improve of the technical standards from the viewpoint of speedy reconstruction.
+Since no findings have been confirmed that would invalidate the current technical standards, the Road Bureau of the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) proposed the following directions to improve the technical standards from the viewpoint of speedy reconstruction.

 - Improve the design items and contents in order to realize a damage pattern that enables rapid emergency restoration even in cases where no specific external force can be assumed.